TuanYi/BLACK_MELODY/README.md

 ## About
 This is a project aiming to collect stellar-mass black holes (BH) measured by dynamical method.
-We have currently collected seven targets discovered in recent years and hopefully it will grow in size soon in a few years.
+We have currently collected seven targets discovered in recent years and hopefully the number will boost in a few years.
 To constrcut and study an unbiased mass distribution of Galactic stellar-mass BHs, one has to build a decent catalog of BHs discovered by different methods.
 Notably, [BlackCat](https://www.astro.puc.cl/BlackCAT/index.php) is